adwitiyashukla/ARBITER/README.md

 - Feng and Chen, *Prompting Is All You Need: Automated Android Bug Replay with Large Language Models* (AdbGPT), ICSE 2024.
-- Huang et al., *Crashtranslator / ReBL* line of work on LLM-driven Android bug reproduction, ISSTA 2024, which documents both the custom-view and non-crash oracle failure modes that motivated ARBITER's oracle design.
+- Wang, Zhao, Feng, Zhang, Halfond, Chen, Sun, Shi and Yu, *Feedback-Driven Automated Whole Bug Report Reproduction for Android Apps* (ReBL), ISSTA 2024.
+Its section on failed reproductions is what pointed me at the two oracle gaps ARBITER attacks: UI elements that the accessibility hierarchy cannot see, and non-crash symptoms subtle enough that an agent concludes success without ever observing them.
-- Just et al., *Defects4J: A Database of Existing Faults to Enable Controlled Testing Studies for Java Programs*, ISSTA 2014, for the seeded-benchmark methodology.
+- Just, Jalali and Ernst, *Defects4J: A Database of Existing Faults to Enable Controlled Testing Studies for Java Programs*, ISSTA 2014, for the seeded-benchmark methodology.

+These informed the design.
+ARBITER targets web applications rather than Android, so it is not a comparison against any of them and no numbers here should be read against theirs.

 ## License